icinganalysis/icinganalysis.github.io/content/Reading Order.md

 tags: about
 status: DRAFT

+There are over 100 articles on this website.
+Here is a guide to get to what you are interested in.

 ## NACA-era icing publication reviews *

 [* Well, mostly, a few post-NACA era ones are mixed in.]

+This is the main focus of the blog.

 This blog was written in "threads" or themes on topics.
-It is suggested to read the articles in the order below.
+It is suggested, but not required, to read the articles in the order below.

 - [Introduction]({filename}introduction.md)
 - [Icing on Cylinders Tread]({filename}Icing on Cylinders.md)